HotPocketHPE/mhguide/README.md

 > Example: Any Weapon vs. Diablos (2nd gen).
 Diablos's "fast" dig, where he exits the ground a second after digging, is very common in high and G rank, especially when enraged.
 When Diablos digs in front of you, rolling onto and over the spot he entered the ground at will cause him to erupt behind you, opening up the weak tail for some hits.
 If your positioning is slightly off though, he will hit you for massive damage!

 # Brief Weapon Overview

+Every weapon type has their own playstyle, strengths, and weaknesses.
+Here is a quick look at each one, as well as some general strategy tips to help you explore their capabilities.

 ## Greatsword